 Small Group Instruction: At times, a small group of students may be struggling with the same content or skill.
 When this occurs, Crete teachers will identify the students and place them in a small group for instruction.
 This could be a mathematical concept that the group is struggling with, or a writing skill that needs additional development.
 Small group instruction is used to focus in a specific skill or content area and support students in their learning.
 Small groups of students may continue working in together over several weeks or a single session.
 Crete teachers will use this method when one or more students need additional support in a content area or skill set.
-While the teacher is working with the small group of students, the other students will work independently, in pairs or other small groups can engage in small group learning simultaneously.
+While the teacher is working with the small group of students, the other students will work independently, in pairs or other small groups.
+Once Crete is able to assign an aid to every classroom, multiple small groups can engage in small group learning simultaneously.